Channel Tunnel: Arrangement

 The Anglo-French Treaty on the Channel Tunnel was signed by both governments in Canterbury Cathedral.
-The Treaty of Canterbury (1986) prepared the Concession for the construction and operation of the Fixed Link by privately owned companies, and outlined arbitration methods to be used in the event of disputes.
-It set up the Intergovernmental Commission (IGC), responsible for monitoring all matters associated with the Tunnel's construction and operation on behalf of the British and French governments, and a Safety Authority to advise the IGC.
+The Treaty of Canterbury (1986) prepared the Concession for the construction and operation of the Fixed Link by privately owned companies and outlined arbitration methods to be used in the event of disputes.
+It established the Intergovernmental Commission (IGC), responsible for monitoring all matters associated with the Tunnel's construction and operation on behalf of the British and French governments, and a Safety Authority to advise the IGC.
 It drew a land frontier between the two countries in the middle of the Channel tunnel—the first of its kind.

-Design and construction was done by the ten construction companies in the CTG/F-M group.
-The French terminal and boring from Sangatte was done by the five French construction companies in the joint venture group GIE Transmanche Construction.
-The English Terminal and boring from Shakespeare Cliff was done by the five British construction companies in the Translink Joint Venture.
+Design and construction were done by the ten construction companies in the CTG/F-M group.
+The French terminal and boring from Sangatte were done by the five French construction companies in the joint venture group GIE Transmanche Construction.
+The English Terminal and boring from Shakespeare Cliff were done by the five British construction companies in the Translink Joint Venture.
 The two partnerships were linked by a bi-national project organisation, TransManche Link (TML).
 The Maître d'Oeuvre was a supervisory engineering body employed by Eurotunnel under the terms of the concession that monitored the project and reported to the governments and banks.

 In France, with its long tradition of infrastructure investment, the project had widespread approval.
 The French National Assembly approved it unanimously in April 1987, and after a public inquiry, the Senate approved it unanimously in June.
 In Britain, select committees examined the proposal, making history by holding hearings away from Westminster, in Kent.
-In February 1987, the third reading of the Channel Tunnel Bill took place in the House of Commons, and passed by 94 votes to 22.
+In February 1987, the third reading of the Channel Tunnel Bill took place in the House of Commons and passed with a vote of 94 to 22.
 The Channel Tunnel Act gained Royal assent and passed into law in July.
 Parliamentary support for the project came partly from provincial members of Parliament on the basis of promises of regional Eurostar through train services that never materialised; the promises were repeated in 1996 when the contract for construction of the Channel Tunnel Rail Link was awarded.

 Cost

 The tunnel is a build-own-operate-transfer (BOOT) project with a concession.
 TML would design and build the tunnel, but financing was through a separate legal entity, Eurotunnel.
-Eurotunnel absorbed CTG/F-M and signed a construction contract with TML, but the British and French governments controlled final engineering and safety decisions, now in the hands of the Channel Tunnel Safety Authority.
+Eurotunnel absorbed CTG/F-M and signed a construction contract with TML, but the British and French governments controlled final engineering and safety decisions, now managed by the Channel Tunnel Safety Authority.
 The British and French governments gave Eurotunnel a 55-year operating concession (from 1987; extended by 10 years to 65 years in 1993) to repay loans and pay dividends.
-A Railway Usage Agreement was signed between Eurotunnel, British Rail and SNCF guaranteeing future revenue in exchange for the railways obtaining half of the tunnel's capacity.
+A Railway Usage Agreement was signed between Eurotunnel, British Rail, and SNCF, guaranteeing future revenue in exchange for the railways obtaining half of the tunnel's capacity.